MicrosoftDocs/azure-docs/articles/batch/batch-task-output.md

 ---
-title: Persist results or logs from completed jobs and tasks to Azure Storage - Azure Batch | Microsoft Docs
+title: Persist results or logs from completed jobs and tasks to a data store - Azure Batch | Microsoft Docs
 description: Learn about different options for persisting output data from Batch tasks and jobs.
+You can persist data to Azure Storage, or to another data store.
 services: batch
 author: tamram
 manager: timlt